oracle-devrel/cd3-automation-toolkit/cd3_automation_toolkit/documentation/user_guide/RestructuringOutDirectory.md

 Let us see how to enable independent service directories for the generated terraform files:

-1. Go to */cd3user/oci_tools/cd3_automation_toolkit/user-scripts -> tenancyconfig.properties*.
+1. Go to ``` /cd3user/oci_tools/cd3_automation_toolkit/user-scripts/tenancyconfig.properties```.
 Enter required config details.
 You can choose to enable or disable multiple service outdirectories depending on your requirement.
 To enable it, uncomment the *outdir_structure_file* parameter which has the pre-defined path to *outdir_structure_file.properties*.
 Refer to the screenshot below:

    ![image](https://github.com/oracle-devrel/cd3-automation-toolkit/assets/70213341/0c4ecb2f-6e35-4c93-9976-4aed2e74aca6)